openspyrit/spyrit-examples/2025_hLSFM/Readme.md

     * the preprocessed measurements are loaded from `data\2023_02_28_mRFP_DsRed_3D\Preprocess`
     * The hypercubes are saved to `data\2023_02_28_mRFP_DsRed_3D\Reconstruction\hypercube`
-1. PILOT EGFP-DsRed preprocessed data T10_RUN0005 seems to be corrupted, however preprocessing the raw data corresponding to this slice generates the correct file.
 1. The script  `main_stat.py` shows examples to compute mean and covariance matrices "in 2D".
 To compute mean and covariance "in 1D", as required by the Tikhonov step of the reconstruction, see `stat_1.py` in `spyrit.misc.statistics`.
 1. Training:
    * See `train.sh` for a typical shell script.